Nethanialtan/myGithubActions/README.md

 * Add file and create new file example: mygithubactions/.github/workflows/superlinter.yml
 * Input the code (Push event on ubuntu latest container, check the code and run the Super-Linter
 * Commits to main branch & click the Code tap, back to main repository
 * On static side icon show Yellow as running the workflow & checking the code.
 If all check code pass, it will turn Green.
-If all check code fail, it will turn Red.
+If all check code fail, it will turn Red
 ![yellow](yellow.PNG)
 ![pass](pass.PNG)
 ![fail](fail.PNG)
 * Check on static side icon or Actions tap to review the Super-Linter workflow.
 * Super-Linter workflow.
 Able to review the setup job, Pull the code & check code and run the Super-Linter again
 * Back to main Code area, it will show static side icon status (pass or fail).
-First setup, it passed & shown the green checkmark.
+First setup, it passed & shown the green checkmark
 5. Push some code to generate error, workflow name: main.py
 6. Same step as item 4 above.
 Static side icon status shown red icon
 7. Correct the code, back to code, correct main.py code and run the main.py again & commit changes.
 If code no issue, static side icon will show green check